total-typescript/total-typescript-book/src/050-the-weird-parts/workshop.md

 ### 154.6 - Iterating Over Objects

-Inside our `printUser` function, see if you can iterate over all of the keys in the `user` object and log them to the console.
+Inside our `printUser` function, see if you can iterate over all of the values in the `user` object and log them to the console.

 You might need to change some of the types, or use a type assertion. `keyof` may also come in handy.